litestar-org/litestar/docs/usage/1-routing/4-registering-components-multiple-times.md

 what is passed to the router is not a class instance but rather the class itself.
 The router creates its own instance of the controller, which ensures encapsulation.

-Therefore , in the above example, three different instances of `MyController` will be created, each mounted on a different sub-path, e.g. `/internal/controller`, `/partner/controller` and `/consumer/controller`.
+Therefore, in the above example, three different instances of `MyController` will be created, each mounted on a different sub-path, e.g. `/internal/controller`, `/partner/controller` and `/consumer/controller`.

 ## Registering Standalone Route Handlers Multiple Times